lingasc/icebreaker-generator-thanks/README.md

 ## Limitations

 While this icebreaker generator might be more convenient than generative AI or google, the results you get might be on par.
-That is, not every icebreaker this generates will be gold just like what you'd get from genAI or Google.
+That is, not every icebreaker this generates will be gold, just like what you'd get from genAI or Google.

 The French translations might be better than the Japanese.
 While I was able to write and proofread in French, using even common syntax and phrasing in my code comments that French software engineers commonly use, I used an online translator to get the Japanese translations and cannot guarantee the same level of acuity there.

-The Keanu facts are true to the best of my knowledge, but I got them from google, so they're about as true as true can mean for the internet.
+The Keanu facts are true to the best of my knowledge, but I got them from Google, so they're about as true as true can mean for the internet.

 Ultimately, this is an MVP.
 There's much room for improvement, which I might do if I have time.